rmohnani/Obsidian-Vaults/General/Kanbans/General Kanban.md

 - [x] Fix Mama's Bhajan pendrive
 - [x] Send eye prescription to Warby Parker
 - [x] Take Pictures, note config details and give to Mama and put Surface book 3 on site for sale
+- [x] Factory Reset Didi's Mac
+- [x] Fix home internet
+- [x] Remind Papa to message the guy for the laptop

 ***